bluewren/php-certificate-toolbox/README.md

 ## Prerequisites

-The minimum required PHP version is 7.1.0 due to the implementation of ECDSA.
+The minimum required PHP version is 7.0, but to use the ECDSA implementation you need 7.1

 This client also depends on OpenSSL.